zcaceres/MPC/Student-Handbook/StudentHandbook.md

 ###Writer's Studio
 Good writing is clear thinking made visible.
 Written communication is especially key to the digital age.

 Whatever path you take, you need to write well.
 The MPC Writer's Studio is a regular meeting for Bootcampers to improve their writing.
-In the first half of Bootcamp, you write book reviews.
-In the second half, you write essays.
+Written assignments may be a book review or an essay.
+WE recommend that if you are uncomfortable making strong arguments through writing that you begin with a book review.
 Book reviews are less critical and more structured.
 Essays are freer and include more of your voice.
 You graduate to the freedom of the essay through rigorous practice of the review.

 Students learn writing in a workshop environment throughout the Bootcamp.
-The first half of the year, students produce book reviews based on their reading.
-During the second half, students are expected to become more critical and write lengthier, more personal essay on their reading.
+By the second half of the year, students are expected to become more critical and write lengthier, more personal essay on their reading.

 #####Book Reviews
-Students are responsible for producing a high-quality 1000-2000 word review of their book each subject cycle.
+Students are responsible for producing a high-quality 1000-2000 word review or essay each subject cycle.

 [Here's the rubric for book reviews and some samples of good work.](https://drive.google.com/a/ufm.edu/file/d/0BwTbZzlJYPL2dG1jUF9PR2xkN3M/view?usp=sharing)